 Traditional Albanian clothing is not only worn in Albania.
-As discussed in our article sorry in Albanian, Albania has a large diaspora(as many as four times the number of Albanians live outside Albanian as within it).
+As discussed in our article, sorry in Albanian, Albania has a large diaspora(as many as four times the number of Albanians living outside Albanian as within it).
 There are minority Albanian communities in Italy, Greece, and Croatia.

 Although each region has slightly different customs and costumes, they share similarities, such as pagan symbols, suns, eagles, moons, stars, and snakes.

 Traditional costumes, or folk dress, are found in every corner of the world or wherever people live anyway.
-The traditional costume has largely faded into the background in the 20th century, replaced by mass-produced western items.
+The traditional costume largely faded into the background in the 20th century, replaced by mass-produced Western items.
 Denim has become ubiquitous!
-The citizens of Albanian cities look not much different to those of Northern Europe, America, or China.
+The citizens of Albanian cities look not much different from those of Northern Europe, America, or China.

-Now, people tend to only wear their national costumes at festivals, weddings, and other special occasions.
-It allows them to remember the past--where their nation came from, and consider where it might be going.
+Now, people only wear their national costumes at festivals, weddings, and other special occasions.
+It allows them to remember the past–where their nation came from, and consider where it might be going.

 The Qeleshe is a white dome-shaped, brimless hat.
 It is often imprinted with the Albanian eagle (the same as the Albanian flag).